 Madame Tussauds is part of Merlin Entertainment, an international company that owns and operates 57 attractions including LEGOLAND, Madame Tussauds, British Airways London Eye, SEA LIFE, Dungeons, Gardaland, and Alton Towers.
 Madame Tussauds Wax Museums are located in London, Amsterdam, Las Vegas, Shanghai, Hong Kong, Berlin and Washington, DC.
 Each location of Madame Tussauds offers unique figures that focus on the culture and history of the destination.

 Washington DC Exhibit Highlights

-Presidential Gallery - The U.S. Presidential Gallery houses wax figures of all 44 U.S. presidents.
+Presidential Gallery: The U.S. Presidential Gallery houses wax figures of all 44 U.S. presidents.
 The Washington DC attraction is the only place in the world where people can see and interact with all 44 U.S. presidents.
-Visitors experience Washington, DC’s history from the Founding Fathers to modern day politics.
+Visitors experience Washington, DC’s history from the Founding Fathers to modern-day politics.
 The gallery includes additional historical figures that were previously on display featuring them in chronological order along with the 44 Presidents.
 Such figures include Benjamin Franklin, Malcolm X, Rosa Parks, J. Edgar Hoover and Martin Luther King Jr., among others.
-See Photos of the Presidential Gallery.

 Behind the Scenes at Madame Tussauds: Learn the trade secrets used in creating the wax figures through experiences like testing your hand-eye coordination in the “Feel Like a Sculptor” interactive test.
 Kids and adults will be fascinated when they compare their hands, feet, and eyes to those of lifelike wax figures of celebrities and world leaders.